Also known in English as the German Academic Exchange Service

 When should I apply for DAAD scholarships?

 With academic grants, it's usually best to apply early to get the best results.
-DAAD is no exception, but some key dates also need to be kept in mind.
+DAAD scholarship applications are no exception, but some key dates also need to be kept in mind.